 The MAcc curriculum features four core business courses: Legal and Regulatory Issues; Financial Services; Economic Issues; and Ethics, Decision Making and Communication.
 Accounting courses include: Advanced Tax Accounting; Advanced Auditing and Professional Ethics; Advanced Financial Accounting; Accounting Research and Quantitative Techniques; Accounting Theory; and Topics in Accounting.

-You are required to maintain a GPA of at least a 3.0 (A=4.0) to remain in good standing and to receive a graduate business degree from Oklahoma Christian University.
+You are required to maintain a GPA of at least a 3.0 (A=4.0) to remain in good standing and to receive a Master of Business Administration (MBA) or Master of Accountancy (MAcc) degree from Oklahoma Christian University.

 Yes.
-Newly-admitted students should make an appointment with Dr. Ken Johnson, chair of the Graduate School of Business, to discuss degree requirements, possible transfer credits, waivers, etc.
+Newly-admitted students should make an appointment with Dr. Ken Johnson, Graduate School of Business chair, to discuss degree requirements, possible transfer credits, waivers, etc.